stonemjs/docs/src/docs/essentials/logging.md

 ### Using a Custom Logger

-Once your custom logger is defined — either as a class or a factory — you don’t need to change how you use logging in your application.
+Once your custom logger is defined, either as a class or a factory, you don’t need to change how you use logging in your application.
 Everything works the same: you can still access the logger via the global singleton or via dependency injection in lifecycle hooks, services, or middleware.

 ```ts